 Lucy Binns (Managing Director), has worked in the media business for twenty years.
 She worked at TWI for eleven years where she was Vice-President and Head of Global DVD Sales.
 Under Lucy’s guidance, TWI’s DVD sales developed into a global business through retail, direct response, premium, continuity, cover-mount, newspaper and part-work deals.

-Her clients included; FA Premier League, FIFA, International Olympic Committee, International Rugby Board, the All England Lawn Tennis & Croquet Club, Tennis Australia, the Royal & Ancient Golf Club of St Andrews, the PGA European Tour, the United States Golf Association, the PGA of America and Rolex.
+Her clients included; FA Premier League, FIFA, International Olympic Committee, International Rugby Board, the All England Lawn Tennis & Croquet Club, Tennis Australia, the Royal & Ancient Golf Club of St Andrews, the PGA European Tour, the United States Golf Association, the PGA of America, Manchester United Football Club and Rolex.
 Lucy oversaw the distribution, marketing and release of a diverse group of titles across a wide range of genres - from fitness to comedy, from sporting event highlights and profiles to historical documentaries.
 For example: Tiger – the official 3-part series on the life and career of Tiger Woods, Play Like Champions – The Official Manchester United Skills Series, The History of The Wimbledon Championships, The In-Colour series, Muhammad Ali – Through the Eyes of the World, Own Goals & Gaffs with Mark & Lard, Ashtanga Yoga with Antonia Kidman.

 These titles were distributed through customers like Universal Pictures, Warner Vision, BBC Worldwide, Buena Vista, Lace International, Fremantle and Contender.